infinistor/ifsmover/README.md

         secret                  Secret Access Key
         bucket                  bucket name
-        prefix                  PREFIX DIR name from which to start the MOVE target.conf
+        prefix                  PREFIX DIR name from which to start the MOVE move_size               The size of the file that you can move at once.
+(M bytes) target.conf
         endpoint                http(https)://IP:Port | region
         access                  Access Key ID